| |

 Castle where the royals have lived “out of town” for eight

-centuries (see WINDSOR
+centuries (see Windsor Castle) and

 where Mortimer engineered the betrayal of the young king’s

-ally the Earl of Lancaster, and the ruins of Kenilworth Castle
+ally the Earl of Lancaster.

 © Bargain